palainp/IUT_unikernels/README.md

 # DHCP

 That unikernel serves IP addresses for a configured network.
 Modify `dhcp/dhcp_config.ml` to change the network.
+For the time being, the hardcoded addresses of the router and the DNS server are distributed for the virtual machines with MAC addresses `ca:fe:ba:5e:ba:11` and `ca:fe:f0:07:ba:11` respectively.

 It comes from https://github.com/mirage/mirage-skeleton.
 The licence is "The Unlicense".